-Figure 18: Percentage of respondents that have used dockless vehicle sharing in the District and sentiment towards the program
+Figure 17: Percentage of respondents that have used dockless vehicle sharing in the District and sentiment towards the program

-DDOT has been addressing parking concerns by implementing "Rack Attack," a concerted effort to rapidly increase the number of publicly accessible bike parking spaces citywide, through a combination of Districtresources and a collaboration with Business Improvement Districts.
-DDOT will install 265 racks, which is over 500 bike parking spaces, by the end of FY18.
-BIDs have installed over 60 racks and plan to install more before the end of the fiscal year.
+DDOT has been addressing parking concerns by implementing "Rack Attack," a concerted effort to rapidly increase the number of publicly accessible bike parking spaces citywide, through a combination of District-resources and a collaboration with Business Improvement Districts.
+DDOT will install 350 racks, which is over 700 bike parking spaces, by the end of 2018.
+BIDs have installed over 60 racks in 2018 and plan to install more.

-5.0 Recommandation and Next Steps
+5.0 Recommendations and Next Steps